teamextension/updatedep/actions/BLACKLIST.md

 ### How It Works:
 ####
 The blacklist.txt file is read from the current working directory.
-If the file does not exist, blacklist.txt is read from the UPDATEDEP_HOME environment variable path.
+If the file does not exist, blacklist.txt is read from the ~/.ud path.
 Blacklist a dependency by adding the dependency in it's own line, in the format `<groupId>:<artifactId>:<version>`.